CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 To interact with it again, repeat the previous command `podman exec -it rust_dev_cargo_cnt bash`.

 This container does not work with VSCode and we will not need it any more.
-If you use another editor, you can use this image/container as base for your image/container.
+If you use another editor, you can use this image/container as base for your image/container for your editor.

 Remove the container with: